MU-PING/Leetcode-Problem/Problem/Leetcode.0053 Maximum Subarray/README.md

 ## 程式簡介
 `Leetcode.0053`；`Easy`
 ### 簡述
-Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+* Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
-A subarray is a contiguous part of an array.
+* A subarray is a contiguous part of an array.

-* Input：整數陣列
-* Output：最大的連續子陣列之合

 Example 1
 ```